odeshmane/cdp-azure-tools/README.md

 ![Deploy To Azure](https://github.com/odeshmane/cdp-azure-tools/blob/master/screenshots/deployment.png?raw=true)

+The Environment name that you provide is referred as <envName> going forward.

+This step is going to create resources with the names as below, please note down these values as you will need them later.

+Resource group: <rg-name> - Resource Group name that you provided when creating a new one in this step.
+Storage Account: <sa-name> - Environment name that you provided in this step.
+vnet: <vnet-name> - Environment name that you provied in this step.
+4 Managed Identities: <envName-AssumerIdentity> , <envName-DataAccessIdentity> , <envName-LoggerIdentity> , <envName-RangerIdentity>
 ---

 **Azure RM templates does not support role assignments at a scope other than resource group.
 So the following role assignments need to be performed via CLI or UI.**

-Have below details ready before running the commands below and replace them as appropriate.

-subscriptionId - generated from #1
+Be ready with the values for below resources.

+<subscriptionId>, <rg-name>, <sa-name> - All of these values you already noted down above.
-objectID - For all managed identities created in #3. envName-Assumer-objectID, envName-DataAccess-objectID, envName-Logger-objectID, envName-RangerAudit-objectID
+Get objectID value for all managed identities created in #3. <envName-AssumerIdentity> , <envName-DataAccessIdentity> , <envName-LoggerIdentity> , <envName-RangerIdentity>
 Note: envName is the value you used for Environment Name in #3.
-(Refer the screenshot below for sample envName-Assumer-objectID)
+(Refer the screenshot below for fetching objectID for <envName-AssumerIdentity>.
+Similarly, you can get it for other identities)

 ![objectID](https://github.com/odeshmane/cdp-azure-tools/blob/master/screenshots/objectID.png?raw=true)